 Speech Material (input material for artificial immersive item creation):

-Clean speech mono audio samples (IVAS-8b, Section 4.4.1)
+Clean speech mono audio samples (IVAS-8b, Clause 4.4.1)

 The recording SNR should be in accordance with P.800 at least 40 dB but preferably 50 dB or higher.
-(IVAS-8b, Section 4.4.1)
+(IVAS-8b, Clause 4.4.1)

-The leading and trailing inactivity portions should be shorter than 20 ms. The reverberation time RT60 should be in accordance to P.800 less than 500 ms, preferably below 200 ms. (IVAS-8b, Section 4.4.1)
+The leading and trailing inactivity portions should be shorter than 20 ms. The reverberation time RT60 should be in accordance to P.800 less than 500 ms, preferably below 200 ms. (IVAS-8b, Clause 4.4.1)

 The length of the sentences should typically correspond to the length of traditional Harvard sentences.
-(IVAS-8b, Section 4.4.1)
+(IVAS-8b, Clause 4.4.1)

 The total length of the generated P.SUPPL800 speech samples shall not exceed 10 s.
-(IVAS-7b, Section 4.2.1)
+(IVAS-7b, Clause 4.2.1)

 Background Material

 The minimum lengths of noise files shall be 80 s.
-(IVAS-8b, Section 4.4.1.2)
+(IVAS-8b, Clause 4.4.1.2)

 Car noise: A constant speed between 80 km/h (50 mph) and 110 km/h (70 mph) is recommended.
 The make and model of the car should be reasonably common in the country of the recording.
 Typically, the windows of the car should be closed, and the radio turned off.
-(IVAS-8b, Section 4.4.1.2)
+(IVAS-8b, Clause 4.4.1.2)

-Office noise: This noise type should also contain typical office sounds, such as keyboard noise, computer fans, telephones ringing, printers, air conditioner, etc. (IVAS-8b, Section 4.4.1.2)
+Office noise: This noise type should also contain typical office sounds, such as keyboard noise, computer fans, telephones ringing, printers, air conditioner, etc. (IVAS-8b, Clause 4.4.1.2)

 Street noise: It should contain unsteady traffic noise for example recorded at traffic lights where cars stop, human noise such as steps.
 It should not contain speech, but baby cries are allowed.
-(IVAS-8b, Section 4.4.1.2)
+(IVAS-8b, Clause 4.4.1.2)

 Additional background noise types as defined in IVAS-8b, Annex F:.